-When a supervisor has reasonable grounds to believe that an employee is using or is under the influence of alcohol or controlled substances, the employee in question may be required to submit to a drug and/or alcohol test at the County's expense.
+When a supervisor has reasonable grounds to believe that an employee is using or is under the influence of alcohol or controlled substances, the employee in question may be required to submit to s drug and/or alcohol test at the County's expense.
 Any refusal to submit to mandatory drug and/or an alcohol testing, or attempts to subvert a drug or alcohol test in any way, will subject the employee to disciplinary action up to and including termination.
-An employee whose initial laboratory screening test for controlled substances yields a positive result shall be given a second test using gas chromatography/mass spectrometry (GS/MS) test The second test shall use a portion of the same test sample withdrawn from the employee for use in the initial screening test.
+For drug testing, typically with a urine test, an employee whose initial laboratory screening test for controlled substances yields a positive result shall be given a second test using gas chromatography/mass spectrometry (GS/MS) test.
+The second test shall use a portion of the same test sample withdrawn from the employee for use in the initial screening test.
 If the second test confirms the initial positive results, the employee shall be notified of the results in writing by the appropriate department head or designee.
+An employee may elect a blood test if reasonably available at the time of testing.
 The letter of notification shall state the particular substance identified by the laboratory tests.
 If a confirmed body fluid is positive, the County will instruct the laboratory to retain the body fluid sample for a period of not less than thirty (30) calendar days from the date the tests are complete for the purpose of allowing the employee to conduct an independent test at his or her own expense at a laboratory approved by the County.